mk12/sicp/notes/lecture.md

 ### Simplifying expressions

 - The expressions we get from the `deriv` procedure are ugly.
-- Nothing is simplified, and it is hard to read.
+- Nothing is simplified, and it's hard to read.
-- There is nothing wrong with the rules.
-The solution is to change the representation to add a simplification step.
+- The solution is to change the representation to add a simplification step.

 > So the way we might solve this problem is ... change the representation ... it's one of the pieces of artillery we have in our war against complexity. [@3b.p10]

-- We have an abstraction barrier between the rules of differentiation and the representation of algebraic expressions (list structure).
+- We have an abstraction barrier between the rules of differentiation and the representation of algebraic expressions.

 ### Conclusion

 - Quotation stops and says, "I'm talking about this expression itself".
-- We can write languages that are not only embedded in Lisp, that are completely different, using quotation.
-- Quotation gives us tremendous power.
+- We can write languages that are not only embedded in Lisp, but that are completely different, using quotation.
+Quotation gives us tremendous power.

 # 4A: Pattern Matching and Rule-Based Substitution